edeyoung/cedar/faq.md

 ---

 ## What is Cedar?
-Cedar is a free, open source tool for testing the strength of Electronic Clinical Quality Measure (eCQM) collection systems that receive Quality Reporting Document Architecture (QRDA) files.
-It is being actively developed by CMS/CMCS with the help of CAMH.
+Cedar is a free, open source tool for testing the strength of [Electronic Clinical Quality Measure (eCQM)](https://ecqi.healthit.gov/content/putting-ecqms-work) collection systems that receive [Quality Reporting Document Architecture (QRDA)](https://ecqi.healthit.gov/qrda) files.
+It is being actively developed by the [Center for Medicaid and CHIP Services (CMCS)](https://www.medicaid.gov/about-us/organization/organization.html) with the help of [MITRE](http://mitre.org) and the [CMS Alliance to Modernize Healthcare (CAMH)](https://www.mitre.org/centers/cms-alliances-to-modernize-healthcare/who-we-are).

 ## Why is Cedar necessary?
 QRDA is a relatively new standard for reporting clinical quality measures.
 As such, it is expected that many organizations may receive QRDA files with errors.
-Cedar will show you if your eCQM collection system can correctly identify and reject files with errors, such as…
+Cedar will reveal whether a eCQM collection system can correctly identify and reject files with errors, such as…

-- Structural Errors, e.g. files that are missing information required to meet the QRDA standard
+- *Structural Errors*, e.g. files that are missing information required to meet the QRDA standard
-- Calculation Errors, e.g. measures reported with a numerator greater than their denominator
+- *Calculation Errors*, e.g. measures reported with a numerator greater than their denominator
--	Contextual Errors, e.g. reported value sets that are not in the scope of a given measure definition
+-	*Contextual Errors*, e.g. reported value sets that are not in the scope of a given measure definition

 All of these errors have been encountered in the real world.
 In the 2014 reporting period, [greater than 93% of QRDA Category 3 files contained errors](https://www.cms.gov/eHealth/downloads/2014_EP_Submission_Data_Issues.pdf).